This article was originally published on my Medium Account on January 3rd, 2018 Coming into

-For the purpose of this blog, we're more interested in the verses about Damians attempt to fly.
+For the purpose of this post though, we're more interested in the verses about Damians attempt to fly.
 Here, Dunbar adds a delightful flourish of fantasy to the friar's fate; having him attacked by many different species of bird, in ever creative ways:

 The tarsall gaif him tug for tug,

 The pyot furth his pennis did rug,

 Before finally crashing into a midden underneath the castle.

 And slippit out of it full clene,

 And in a myre up to the ene.